linuxjefeprive/devops/README.md

 cd devops
 sudo ./script

+Output will be the url to browse to, and the password needed for first login into jenkins.

 ** IMPORTANT **
 Because the simplilearn AWS credentials change every 8 hours, it is important to make sure the creds.tf file is up to date with the latest credentials, or terraform will hang.